Expat Funeral Insurance in Spain

 Is Funeral Insurance Worth It for Expats in Spain?

-For many expats, funeral insurance in Spain is not about cost savings alone, but about organisation and certainty.
+For many expats, funeral cover in Spain is not about cost savings alone, but about organisation and certainty.

 It is usually worth considering if: